-Lecture and practice attendance: During the course of the semester, three absences are allowed.
+Attendance: During the course of the semester, three absences are allowed.

-Verification of absences from practices:
+Verification of absences:

-We can only accept hospital discharge papers for verification of more than three absences from lectures/practices, proving the student was continuously hospitalized during that time period.
+We can only accept hospital discharge papers for verification of more than three absences from lectures, proving the student was continuously hospitalized during that time period.

 Mid-semester test and quiz topics, dates, absences and retaking of these tests:

 There will be no tests or quizzes during the semester, nor at the end of the semester.
-Criteria for the signature at the end of the semester:

-Attendance of lectures and practices is required.
+Criteria for the signature at the end of the semester: Attendance of lectures is required.